How FICO Credit Scores Are Calculated

-Each of the three credit reporting agencies has its own formula for building your credit score.
-The original FICO score was developed by Fair Isaac and Company.
+Each of the three credit agencies has its own formula for building your credit score.
+Fair Isaac and Cooriginally developed this score. .

-- Your Credit Card Balances - How many accounts?
+- Balances on your Credit Cards - How many accounts do you carry?
 How much do you owe on your accounts?

-- Inquiries on Your Credit - How many times have lenders pulled your credit report for the purpose of lending you money?
+- Credit Inquiries - How many times have lenders pulled your credit report for the purpose of giving you a loan?

 Not just for qualifying

 Did you know?
-FICO scores are used for more than just determining whether or not you qualify for a mortgage.
+Credit scores are used for more than just determining whether or not you qualify for a mortgage.
 Higher scores indicate you are probably a better credit risk, and thus may qualify for a better mortgage rate.

 Getting your FICO score

-Before you can improve your FICO score, you must obtain your score and ensure that the credit reports from each agency are correct.
-Fair Isaac has created a web site (www.myFICO.com) that lets you do just that.
-It's inexpensive, fast, and easy to get your credit score along with credit reports from all three reporting agencies.
-Also available are helpful information and tools that can help you analyze what actions might have the greatest impact on your FICO score.
+Before you can improve your FICO score, you have to obtain your score and be sure that the reports from each credit reporting agency are correct.
+Fair Isaac, the corporation that invented the original FICO credit score, offers credit scores on its website: myFICO.com.
+It's inexpensive, fast, and easy to get your credit score along with credit reports from all three agencies.
+They also provide helpful information and tools that help you analyze what actions might have the greatest impact on your FICO score.

-You can get a federally-mandated free credit report once a year from all three agencies when you visit AnnualCreditReport.com.
-These reports do not include a free score, but it's very inexpensive to get one at the same time.
+You can get a free credit report once a year from the three major agencies when you visit AnnualCreditReport.com.
+You won't get a free credit score from AnnualCreditReport.com, but getting one is quick and very inexpensive.

-Now that you have all the facts, you'll be a more informed consumer and you'll be better positioned to get the right mortgage for you.
+Armed with this information, you will be a more informed consumer and you'll be better positioned to get the most favorable mortgage.

 Want to know more about credit scores?
 Call us at (334) 285-8850.